 How is the MBA course different from other postgraduate management programs?

-In Economics, unlike other special degrees like M.Com or MA, which are more concentrated on theory, MBA programs actually dive into real -world experiences with case studies, internships and projects.
+In Economics, unlike other special degrees like M.Com or MA, which are more concentrated on theory, MBA programs dive into real-world experiences with case studies, internships, and projects.
 This makes you ready for management jobs in fields like business, government, and startups.

 In the first year of an MBA, you'll learn the basics of business management.
-You will have classes in financial accounting, marketing, organizational behavior, business communication, operation management, human resource management, economics and some statistics.
-They also emphasize soft skills, such as making presentations and working on real affairs, which will prepare you for your chief in the second year.
+You will have classes in financial accounting, marketing, organizational behavior, business communication, operations management, human resource management, economics, and some statistics.
+They also emphasize soft skills, such as making presentations and working on real affairs, which will prepare you for your role in the second year.

-Is MBA a good option if I want to pursue entrepreneurship or leadership roles?
+Is an MBA a good option if I want to pursue entrepreneurship or leadership roles?

 Can I study abroad after getting my MBA?